 Needless to say, this time of year is a GOLDMINE for my kids.
-They always ask to take an extra loop around the block before pulling in the driveway, and Galaxy of Lights is a must for our family – Walking Nights & Driving Nights.
-So a few years ago when the Tinsel Trail came to downtown Huntsville we were understandably excited.
+They always ask to take an extra loop around the block before pulling in the driveway, and Galaxy of Lights is a must for our family.
+So needless to say, the Tinsel Trail in downtown Huntsville makes us understandably excited.

 This free display of live Christmas trees throughout Big Spring Park looks magical at night and you should definitely take the family at least once during the holiday season.
 What we’ve discovered is that many of the trees look just as cool during the day!
 The display of live Christmas trees includes an anticipated 300 trees ranging from 6 to 11 feet in height, decorated and lit for the holiday season.

 Tinsel Trail always officially opens the Friday after Thanksgiving and usually stays up through the weekend after New Year’s Eve.
-Now in its ninth year, the trail boasts more trees than ever before and lots of special events including a Ribbon Cutting and Kick-off on November 29th.
+Now in its eleventh year, the trail boasts more trees than ever before and a Ribbon Cutting and Kick-off on November 27th.

 Tinsel Trail 2020 Details

 Dates/Times: November 27 – January 2, 2021; LED lights stay on all night!

 More Info: www.tinseltrail.com | Follow the Tinsel Trail Facebook Page for special events & weather updates